vikranthnara/Emotix/README.md

 - **Metrics Validation**: Compared pipeline performance on synthetic data against expected patterns

 **Documentation Validation**:
-- **Code-Documentation Alignment**: Verified all documentation matches actual implementation
+- **Code-Documentation Alignment**: Verified all documentation matches the actual implementation
-- **Example Testing**: All code examples in documentation were tested to ensure they work correctly
+- **Example Testing**: All code examples in the documentation were tested to ensure they work correctly
 - **Architecture Accuracy**: Confirmed technical descriptions accurately reflect the system design

-All technical decisions, architecture choices, and implementation details were reviewed and validated by the developer.
-The final codebase, test suite, and documentation represent the developer's understanding and implementation of the system, with AI serving as a productivity multiplier rather than a replacement for human oversight.

 ## Project Structure